First-Time Users’ Frequently Asked Questions#

 and outputsy

 , and automatically fits, optimises and evaluates various machine learning models to find the best emulator model.
 The emulator model can then be used as a drop-in replacement for the simulation, but will be much faster and computationally cheaper to evaluate.
+We have also implemented global sensitivity analysis as a common emulator application and working towards makingAutoEmulate

-How do I install
+How do I know whether

 AutoEmulate